 Despite the complications in interpreting what this means for the quality of care, publishing data on emergency readmissions is the first step in understanding why they are happening.
-Last year, we published a briefing using Hospital Episode Statistics data to look at trends in emergency readmissions to hospital, at a time when no data was being published.
-In March 2019, NHS Digital published data on emergency readmissions as part of their review, and it is this data which is presented here.
+In 2018, we published a briefing using Hospital Episode Statistics data to look at trends in emergency readmissions to hospital, at a time when no data was being published.
+In March 2019, NHS Digital began to publish data on emergency readmissions as part of their ongoing review of emergency readmissions indicators, and it is this data which is presented here.

 This analysis did not use risk adjustment (an analytical technique to take account of differences in the characteristics of a population which may impact on the risk of an event).
 As such, changes in readmission rates over time may reflect differences in the patient population, with more severely ill and older patients being more likely to be readmitted.
-A recent study showed that when you take account of this via risk adjustment, the rate of readmissions is broadly stable, so quality of care seems to have been maintained.
+A recent study found that, when this is taken into account via risk adjustment, the rate of readmissions is broadly stable, so quality of care seems to have been maintained.

 About this data